 What is the capital gains tax?

 In January 2025, the new Belgian government reached an agreement.
-As part of the coalition agreement, it will introduce a capital gains tax of 10% on financial assets, including ETFs but also for example crypto assets.
+As part of the coalition agreement, it will introduce a capital gains tax of 10% on all types of financial assets, including ETFs but also stocks, bonds, crypto assets, and financial derivatives like options.
 They name the new tax a "solidarity contribution".
 Previously, Belgium did not have a capital gains tax on stocks and equity ETFs.

 How is the tax calculated?

-Only capital gains accrued from the time the tax is introduced will be taxed.
+Only capital gains accrued from the day before the tax is introduced, so December 31, 2025, will be counted.
 So if you invested in an ETF 10 years ago, only the recent price matters for calculating the capital gains tax.
 Historical capital gains are exempt.

 Also, you can deduce losses.
 So if you made a €10,000 profit on the sale of one ETF, but a €20,000 loss on the sale of another, the result is a net loss so you won't be taxed.
 However, you won't be able to carry losses forward to future years.